Environmental & Sustainability

 The Sunport employs more than 300 people and has approximately 5.4 million passengers travel through the airport annually which creates plenty of opportunity to recycle much of the waste that’s generated.
 Because of this, the Sunport implemented a recycling program in 2007.

-In 2008, the Sunport generated approximately 1,572 tons of solid waste as compared to 2018 which generated approximately 1,102 tons.
-In addition to reducing the amount of solid waste generated, recycling also increased – from 2008 to 2018, the Sunport grew its recycling by approximately 242%, from 59 tons per year to 132 tons per year.
+In 2008, the Sunport generated approximately 1,572 tons of solid waste which decreased by 32% down to approximately 1,071 tons by 2019.
+In addition to reducing the amount of solid waste generated, recycling increased.
+From 2008 to 2019 the Sunport grew its recycling by approximately 120% from 59 tons per year to 130 tons per year.
+The effects of COVID-19 on the Sunport’s recycling initiative greatly decreased this annual tonnage due to heavily reduced travel.
+However, as aviation returns to pre-COVID-19 activity – the Sunport’s recycling tonnage has continued to steadily increase from 50 tons in 2020 up to 96 tons by 2022.

 To help make it more convenient to recycle while on the go, 70 co-located recycle and solid waste stations are available throughout the Sunport for passenger use; in the blue containers please dispose of paper (including newspaper and magazines), aluminum cans and plastic bottles for recycling.